Step-by-Step: How to Form a Florida LLC

 Ready to get started?

 Get StartedApply for an Employer Identification Number (EIN) from the IRS.
-This is your LLC's federal tax ID number.
+This is your LLC's federal tax ID.

-- Processing: Immediate — you receive your EIN upon completing the online application
+- Processing: Immediate upon completing the online application

 - What you need: Your LLC's legal name, address, and the responsible party's SSN